 - Vehicle performance issues, including engine stalling and damage to the fuel system.

 - Fuel spills.

-- Under certain conditions, fuel fires.
+- Potential fuel fires.

 Be careful not to spill fuel.
-Wait five seconds after you have finished pumping before removing the fill nozzle.
+Wait a few seconds after you have finished pumping before removing the nozzle.
 Clean fuel from painted surfaces as soon as possible.
-See Exterior Care $\Rightarrow$ 217.
-Reinstall the cap by turning it clockwise until it clicks.
-Push the fuel door closed until it latches.
+See Exterior Care \$\times 271\$.